TheOfficialFloW/MiniVitaTV/README.md

    ux0:tai/ds3.skprx
    ```

 3. Reboot your device and relaunch HENkaku.
-Note that you cannot use your physical buttons anymore, however you can still use your touchscreen to pair the controllers.

 If you're using enso you should boot with L trigger hold to skip plugins in case you want to remove this plugin.
 Remember it's a beta.